Searching Your Knowledge Base

 - Results are scored, ranked, and returned with the matching chunk content.

-This means a query like "revenue growth in Q1" will find passages about "first quarter earnings increase" even if those exact words never appear.
+This means a natural-language query like "revenue growth in Q1" will find passages about "first quarter earnings increase" (semantic/hybrid), while an exact query like ErrRateLimitExceeded will find literal occurrences (keyword/hybrid).

 Search Request

-Send a POST request to /api/v1/search with a JSON body.
+Send a POST request to /v1/search with a JSON body.

 - cURL